SOFTS-Arabica coffee prices ease, focus on exchange stocks

 * Strong Harmattan conditions have been registered over the hinterlands of Ivory Coast and Ghana, the world's two largest producers of cocoa, and also over southwest Nigeria, Climate42 said in a report on Wednesday.

-* May London cocoa LCCc2 was down 0.1% at 1,765 pounds a tonne, with a strong pound helping to keep a lid on prices.
+* May London cocoa LCCc2 was down 1.1% at 1,747 pounds a tonne, with a strong pound weighing on prices.
 GBP/

 SUGAR